 New chemical entities

 Technological advances in molecular and cellular biology, structural biology, molecular modeling and medicinal chemistry help us to discover innovative therapeutic principles.
 These therapeutic principles are approved through the implementation of pharmacological models similar to clinical cases implemented during studies on patients, and are therefore highly predictive.
-Today, this expertise is an essential line of research, particularly in oncology and neuropsychiatry.
+Today, this expertise is an essential line of research, particularly in oncology.

 Research into biotechnologies (biotherapies based on monoclonal antibodies and recombinant proteins) also make up the cutting-edge expertise of Pierre Fabre research.
 The interest in monoclonal antibodies lies in their highly targeted mode of action, their efficacy and their greater tolerance in relation to chemotherapy treatments.